Local authority education services: related activities: assisted instrument purchase scheme

 “Musical Instruments” includes replacement parts.

 For the purchase to qualify for the AIPS, the following criteria must be met:

 - The instrument or item must be sold to the local authority or school and then supplied onto the pupil or their guardian;

 - The pupil must be receiving state education;

 - The instrument must be used as part of their musical tuition;

 - The instrument must be appropriate to the pupil’s needs; and

-- The price charged to the pupil for the purchase of the instrument must be at or below the VAT-exclusive price the school paid.
+- The price charged to the pupil for the purchase of the instrument must be at or below cost (please see VATGPB7815 for a definition).